-Mercury Systems (formerly Mercury Computer Systems) delivers digital signals faster than a winged messenger.
+Mercury Systems (formerly Mercury Computer Systems) delivers digital signals faster than a wing-footed messenger.
 The company makes real-time digital signal processing (DSP) systems for the homeland security, military and aerospace, and telecommunications markets.
 Its military systems process radar, sonar, and other signals.
 It also makes specialized electronics used in semiconductor wafer inspection and airport baggage screeners.
 Mercury Systems acts as a subcontractor to prime contractors such as Northrop Grumman and Raytheon.
-The company also provides intelligence, surveillance, and reconnaissance (ISR) systems to homeland security and intelligence agencies through subsidiary Mercury Federal Systems.

-Mercury Systems has research and development centers and other facilities in the US (Alabama, Massachusetts, New Hampshire, and Virginia), Japan, and the UK.
-It generates more than 95% of sales from the US; Europe and the Asia-Pacific region each account for about 2%.
+Mercury Systems has research and development centers and other facilities in the US (Alabama, California, Massachusetts, New Hampshire, New Jersey, and Virginia), Japan, and the UK.
+It generates more than 98% of sales from the US; Europe and the Asia-Pacific region each account for about 1%.

 Sales and Marketing